jithsungh/custom_logstash/COMPLETE_DYNAMIC_ILM_SOLUTION.md

-# 🚀 Complete Dynamic ILM Solution - Summary
+# Edit #2 🚀 Complete Dynamic ILM Solution - Summary

-## ✅ What We've Built
+## ✅ What was built

 A complete solution for **per-container ILM management** with: